DercilioFontes/linux/README.md

 - `g` --> a global substitution.
 Normally, the Substitute command replaces only the first occurrence of any text on a line that matches the `search-string`.

 - `c` --> check: This option causes `vim` to ask if you would like to make the change each time it finds the `search-string`. `y`, causes the replacement, `q`, terminates the command, and any other character simply continues the search without making that replacement.

+### Miscellaneous commands

+- Join (`J`) --> joins two lines of text, the line below the current line to the end of the current line.
+It inserts a space between them.

+- Status (`Ctrl + G`) --> displays status info about the file and changes.

+- `.` (period) --> repeats the most recent command that made a change.
+Example: search for a word and make a change you want (use `cw`).
+You can use `n` to search for next occurrence of the word and `.` to make the same change to it.
+If you do not want to make the change, use `n` again.